 The MRC Centre for Drug Safety Science seeks to improve understanding of the toxicology of clinically important adverse drug reactions (ADRs).
 Through fostering a collaborative environment between academia, industry and regulators, the Centre aims to prevent ADRs in order to improve safety of medicines and reduce loss of drugs from the market.
 The Centre tackles these challenges by identifying toxic potential in new drug candidates, identifying susceptible individuals to inform their therapeutic management, and using such information to guide early-stage drug design, through avoiding incorporation of potentially toxic chemical motifs.

-The Centre for Environment and Health is a partnership between Imperial College London and Kings College London supported jointly by the MRC and Public Health England.
+The Centre for Environment and Health is a partnership between Imperial College London and Kings College London supported by the MRC.
 Research pursues a multi-disciplinary approach to address the epidemiology of environmental pollutants, and to translate this knowledge to inform national and international policymakers and industry in order to improve health.
 The Centre achieves this through key health-driven research programmes in air pollution & noise, the ‘exposome’ and small area studies of the environment.
 The programmes are underpinned by cross-cutting research themes on cohorts, biostatistics and systems toxicology, together with a risk assessment and policy translation programme.